John Wiley (politician): Education and cricket

-Political career and suicide
+Political career

-Wiley was first elected a Member of Parliament for Simon's Town in the 1966 South African general election for the United Party.
+Wiley was first elected a Member of Parliament for Simonstown in the 1966 South African general election for the United Party.
 He was expelled from the United Party following a liberal takeover led by Harry Schwarz, with Wiley founding his own party, the South African Party in 1977, alongside five other expelled United Party MPs.
 He disbanded the party in 1980, joining the ruling National Party led by P. W. Botha.
 Upon his joining of the National Party, Wiley triggered a by-election in his Simonstown constituency and notably defended it, defeating the former cricketer Eddie Barlow of the Progressive Federal Party and obtaining a breakthrough for the majority Afrikaans National Party in a predominantly English–speaking constituency.

 He later served in Botha's cabinet as its only English-speaking member and held the office of Minister of Environmental Affairs and Tourism from 1984 to 1986 and Minister of Environmental Affairs and Water Affairs from 1986 to 1987, having previously held the post of Deputy Minister of Environmental Affairs and Fisheries from 1982 to 1984.
 Politically, Wiley was considered to have been a staunch anti-communist and critical of liberalism, a critic of the Soviet Union and softening stance of the west toward it in the 1980s, in addition to supporting the white-minority government of Ian Smith in Rhodesia.

+Death

 With his Simonstown seat under threat in the 1987 South African general election, Wiley committed suicide by shooting himself in the head in the bedroom of his home on 29 March 1987.
 The exact motive behind his suicide has remained a matter of speculation, ranging from financial, to a media campaign questioning his probity and speculating about his sexuality, to Wiley being a member of an elite pedophile ring headed by Magnus Malan.
 The 2018 book The Lost Boys of Bird Island, links his death to that of Dave Allen, another alleged member of the ring.
-Two weeks after the books publication, the books co-author Mark Minnie was found dead with a gunshot wound to the head in an apparent suicide.
+Two weeks after the book's publication, the book's co-author Mark Minnie was found dead with a gunshot wound to the head.
+The Lost Boys of Bird Island was retracted by publishers Tafelberg Press in 2020.
+Apologies were issued to family members of those implicated in the publication of the book.
+One such apology in the Rapport newspaper read: "We...apologise to our readers, Barend du Plessis and the family members of Magnus Malan and John Wiley for the blunder (in lack of fact or fact-checking prior to publication)...Although it had always been a given that we and other media would report on the book, the extremely harmful nature of the alleged offences should have cautioned us in our manner of reporting, which should always aim to serve the truth and minimise damage."